lupiter/lupiter.github.io/blog/_posts/2014-03-24-woman-in-tech.md

 layout: post
 title: A Woman In Tech
 date:   2014-03-24 19:28:10
-categories: [women, tech, programming, school]
+tags: [women, tech, programming, school]
 ---

 I am a woman, and I work as a "software engineer".
 I didn't plan that, but looking back it should have been obvious that I'd really enjoy this.
 As far as I can remember I've always been interested in computers, as my parents were.
 But I had so many interests: art, music, writing, crafts, reading, science.